 Dog Friendly Hikes in Sonoma County Your Pup Will Love

-For folks with furry friends, whether or not a hike is dog-friendly can be the deciding factor for what park to visit or which trail to hike.
-It's fun to bring your sidekick along to enjoy the gorgeous woods, rivers, coast, and forests that Sonoma County has to offer.
+For folks with furry friends, whether or not a hike is dog-friendly can be the deciding factor for which park to visit or trail to hike.
+It's doggone fun to bring your sidekick along to the gorgeous woods, rivers, coast, and forests of Sonoma County!

 Here are a few dog-friendly hikes in Sonoma County your pup will love:

 The trails below are rugged and great for an experienced hiker.
 For quick reference, it's good to note that dogs on leashes are welcome at all Sonoma County Regional Parks, with the only exceptions being Shiloh Ranch and North Sonoma Mountain Regional Parks, where dogs are not allowed on trails.

 With nearly 2,000 acres on the northern end of Sonoma Valley, Hood Mountain offers 19 miles of trails geared to fit hikers; they proceed across creeks, through grasslands, into forests, and up peaks, providing challenges and stunning vistas.
 Gunsight Rock, a rocky outcropping about 300 feet below the 2,730-foot summit, offers incredible views of Sonoma Valley and beyond.
 When hiking Hood Mountain Regional Park's 19 miles of trails, make sure to watch that you don't connect with Sugarloaf Ridge State Park's trails, where dogs are not allowed.